Raymond v. Raymond: Tour

 In 2010, Usher competed in a dance battle against fellow R&B artist Chris Brown at the Reggae Sumfest.
 The battle sparked an Internet rumor of the two possibly going on tour.
 This was further pushed by producer Jermaine Dupri alluding that the two artist may be unaware of this upcoming tour.
 The singers later took to Twitter to ask who the fans would like to see them perform with.
 On September 8, 2010, the singer announced his touring trek (and revealed it was solo) for North America.
 Due to demand, many additional stops in Europe and Australasia were added.
 It was Usher's first arena tour in six years; his last being his 2004 effort, The Truth Tour.
-The then announced OMG Tour commenced on November 10, 2010 and concluded on June 1, 2011 with Usher performing in a total of 92 shows.
-In its conclusion, the tour placed seventh on Billboard's annual "Top 25 Tours", earning nearly $75 million.
+The then announced OMG Tour commenced on November 10, 2010, and concluded on June 1, 2011, with Usher performing in a total of 92 shows.
+In its conclusion, the tour placed seventh on Billboards annual "Top 25 Tours", earning nearly $75 million.